5 Reasons to Get a TOGAF Certification

 - Understand a common language.
 TOGAF certified professionals share common knowledge and expertise that can help these individuals better identify business needs.

 - Staged approach.
-The TOGAF Certification exam has two levels—Foundation and Certified.
+This enterprise architecture exam has two levels—Foundation and Certified.
 This approach allows professionals to learn the basics and build on that knowledge as they become experts.

 - TOGAF is a budget-friendly certification.
-TOGAF certification cost can be as low as $320.
+The cost of the certification can be as low as $320.
 That’s just for the foundation exam alone; you can also sign up to take both exams for $495.
-Even if you add in the costs of training courses, TOGAF certification value is a clear investment for your future.
+Even if you add in the costs of training courses, Getting trained in TOGAF is a clear investment for your future.

 - Boost your salary and your career.
-PayScale indicates that average salaries for TOGAF certified professionals starts at more than $80,000.
+PayScale indicates that average salaries for TOGAF certified professionals start at more than $80,000.

 Simplilearn offers TOGAF 9.1 training that gives you 90 days of access to instructor-led online classes as well as 180 days of access to high-quality, self-paced learning content designed by industry experts.